AlgoWorldNFT/algoworld-contracts/README.md

 ## 📃 About

-The following repository hosts the source codes for AlgoWorld Swapper stateless ASC1 smart contracts.
+The following repository hosts the source codes for `AlgoWorld Swapper`'s algorand smart signatures.

 _**⚠️ NOTE: These contracts are not formally audited by accredited third parties.
 However, contracts are a basis for certain functionality on the AlgoWorldExplorer.io platform and were created in collaboration with Solution Architect from Algorand (credits @cusma).
 Code is provided under MIT license.**_